-The 3rd Teachers’ Forum of the European Schools (TFES 2026) is planned to take place in
+3rd Teachers' Forum of the European Schools – "From Wellbeing to High-Quality Learning".
+Growing Together in Education!

 TFES Riga, 13-14 April 2026